RegardsOss/RegardsOss.github.io/_docs/development/regards/notifier/api/notifier-api.md

 ![Notifier architectural concepts](/assets/schemas/notification_management/architectural_concepts_notifier2.png)

-This microservice receives feature from `Feature management`.
+This microservice receives feature from `Feature manager`.

 All messages are then processed as they arrive: